 Nedgie Paul, a junior at Florida State University, and other students share an intimate look at Karen Clawson, the “ordinary mom” who created K is for Kids Foundation.

-This page is kept updated as ]thanks and testimonials continue to pour in – See our webpage “Testimonials” for more.
+This page is kept updated as more testimonials are given – See our webpage “Testimonials” for more.

 Karen Clawson, K is for Kids’ founder and volunteer executive director, was nominated as Collier Citizen of the Year by her student leaders, grantees, and friends.
 She didn’t win, but felt truly humbled and honored after reading their heartfelt testimonials, included below.